WebAssembly/design/AstSemantics.md

 ## Literals

-Each basic type allows literal values directly in the AST.
+Each local type allows literal values directly in the AST.
 See the [binary encoding section](BinaryEncoding.md#constant-pool).

 ## Expressions with control flow